AbeHandler/SpringRA/README.md

 # Notes

-- How is it defined?
+- How is attent economy defined?
+I don't think there is a formal scholarly definition.

 - Start of paper.
 There are two incommensurate views of the attention economy in the management literature and the popular press.
 One view proposes that technology firms provide a consumer surpluss by provinding free goods.
 The other view is that this so-called surpluss is actually manipulation.
 We review these perspectives to analyze these extremely divergent world views.